yanhildebrand/Ironhack_Projects/Project_2_spotify_recommender/README.md

 Spotify Song Recommender

-After cloning the repo, running Project2_2023.07.05_Spotify_Recommender_App_Oneliner.ipynb in jupyter notebook will run the app with defailt presets.
+After cloning the repo, running Project2_2023.07.05_Spotify_Recommender_App_Oneliner.ipynb in jupyter notebook will run the app with default presets.

 The K-Means clustering model can be built from scratch following these notebooks:
 1. Project2_2023.07.05_Loading_Playlists.ipynb